 What are the most important things to know about nevirapine?

 Nevirapine can cause serious, life-threatening side effects.
 These includeproblems and severe skin rash and allergic reactions.
-Liver problems and skin rash and allergic reactions can happen at any time during treatment with nevirapine, but your risk is greatest during the first 18 weeks of treatment.
+Liver problems and skin rash and allergic reactions can happen at any time during treatment with nevirapine, but your risk is higher during the first 18 weeks of treatment.

 Stop taking nevirapine and contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems: